Ga. utility official talks power, pipeline and broadband with local leaders

 The kind of across-the-grid power failure that paralyzed Texas during a snowstorm this winter is unlikely to happen in Georgia.

-Tricia Pridemore, a member of the Georgia Public Service Commission, told Rome business leaders Thursday that the state has a diversity of providers and power sources.
-It's an intentional effort on the part of the PSC to make sure the electrical grid remains stable.
+Tricia Pridemore, a member of the Georgia Public Service Commission, told Rome business leaders Thursday, April 8, that the state has a diverse group of providers and power sources.
+It’s an intentional effort on the part of the PSC to make sure the electrical grid remains stable.

 She said that, in addition to Georgia Power, there are municipal systems across the state as well as 41 electric membership cooperatives.
 And all of the counties that border Tennessee purchase electricity from the Tennessee Valley Authority.

-While the PSC also oversees natural gas and -- to an extent -- telecommunications in te state, Pridemore estimated that as much as 75% of her time is spent dealing with issues related to electricity.
+While the PSC also oversees natural gas and — to an extent — telecommunications in the state, Pridemore estimated that as much as 75% of her time is spent dealing with issues related to electricity.

-"We rely on this diversified portfolio of natural gas, coal, nuclear, solar and hydro," Pridemore said, noting that the solar program has double over the last three years.
+“We rely on this diversified portfolio of natural gas, coal, nuclear, solar and hydro,” Pridemore said, noting that the solar program has doubled over the last three years.

 The commissioner spent some time responding to questions posed by members of the Rome Floyd Chamber.